Dazzlecube/Stories-Untold/content/posts/hidescenes.md

 Plus, these scenes bring genuine replay value.

-You know the adage *Show, don't tell/ *.
+You know the adage *Show, don't tell*.
 Maybe it's time to occasionally replace it by *Hide, don't show*.